agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Random Forest

 <p> We used Random Forest as another classification model inorder to classify the movie data into correct Revnue category.
-We have experimented with a some parameters like number of estimators and maximum depth parameters for the Random Forest model.
+We have experimented with a some parameters like number of estimators and maximum depth parameters for the Random Forest model.</p>

 #### Number of Estimators